From Trope to Table

 Archetypes are to character what tropes are to plot: recurrent patterns that provide starting conditions and a dynamic tool for adaptation.
 They are not fixed costumes, and they are not moral verdicts.

 Common failure one is mandatory performance, where a player feels forced to perform archetype constantly.
-Rigid compliance limits the details that complicate that picture.
+Rigid compliance crowds out the details that complicate the picture.

 Common failure two is moral diagnosis.
-Characters will read as good or bad in context, but an archetype is better used as a vector with tradeoffs: where it grants capability, where it creates blind spots, what it demands in payment.
+Characters read as good or bad in context, but an archetype works better as a vector with tradeoffs: where it grants capability, where it creates blind spots, what it demands in payment.

 Don’t Get Trapped By Tropes